microsoft/nnfusion/artifacts/README.md

 python torch2onnx.py MODEL --prefix PREFIX [--bs BATCHSIZE] [--fp16]
 ```

 To generate an ONNX model, we first use the script torch2onnx.py to generate an onnx file under the PREFIX folder.
+It is recommended to create a new PREFIX folder for every model.

-The MODEL parameter can be one of the ten models used in the paper (bert, vit, swin_transformer, BSRN, NAFNet, Restormer, mobilevit, Conformer, mobilenet and NeRF).
+The MODEL parameter can be one of the ten models evaluated in the paper (bert, vit, swin_transformer, BSRN, NAFNet, Restormer, mobilevit, Conformer, mobilenet and NeRF).

 Default batchsize is 1, it can be set with --bs flag.
 The default datatype is float32, if --fp16 is used, the datatype will be float16.